MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Before your procedure, you will need to:

-• Stop smoking – preferably as a permanent lifestyle choice, or at least six weeks beforehand.
+• Stop smoking – preferably as a permanent lifestyle choice or at least six weeks beforehand.

-• Avoid alcohol consumption prior to surgery.
+• Avoid alcohol consumption before surgery.

 • Make necessary arrangements for your recovery period – ensure you have a good support system of people who can take care of you and your house for one to two weeks.
 You will be unable to lift, drive, or do any extensive activities for several weeks.

-• Buy any items you may need for your recovery, including healthy foods with low-sodium and high protein, clothes that open in the front, and any other items helpful for your healing and rest.
+• Buy any items you may need for your recovery, including healthy foods with low sodium and high protein, clothes that open in the front, and any other items helpful for your healing and rest.

 Will there be scarring?